Documentation Revision Date: 2020-09-24

 - What are chemical processes that control the short-lived climate forcing agents CH4, O3, and BC in the atmosphere?
 How is the chemical reactivity of the atmosphere on a global scale affected by anthropogenic emissions?
 How can we improve chemistry-climate modeling of these processes?

 - Over large, remote regions, what are the distributions of BC and other aerosols important as short-lived climate forcers?
 What are the sources of new particles?
-How rapidly do aerosols grow to CCN-active sizes?
+How rapidly do aerosols grow to Cloud Condensation Nuclei (CCN)-active sizes?
 How well are these processes represented in models?

 - What type of variability and spatial gradients occur over remote ocean regions for greenhouse gases (GHGs) and ozone-depleting substances (ODSs)?
 How do the variations among air parcels help identify anthropogenic influences on photochemical reactivity, validate satellite data for these gases, and refine knowledge of sources and sinks?

 ATom delivers unique data and analysis to address the Science Mission Directorate objectives of acquiring “datasets that identify and characterize important phenomena in the changing Earth system.” and “measurements that address weaknesses in current Earth system models leading to improvement in modeling capabilities.”
-ATom will provide unprecedented challenges to the CCMs used as policy tools for climate change assessments, with comprehensive data on atmospheric chemical reactivity at global scales, and will work closely with modeling teams to translate ATom data to better, more reliable CCMs.
+ATom will provide unprecedented challenges to the Chemistry-Climate Models (CCMs) used as policy tools for climate change assessments, with comprehensive data on atmospheric chemical reactivity at global scales, and will work closely with modeling teams to translate ATom data to better, more reliable CCMs.
 ATom provides extraordinary validation data for remote sensing.

 Quality assessment procedures differ by instrument.
 Quality flags are provided within the data files for many of the measured parameters.

 Data Acquisition, Materials, and Methods

 ATom makes global-scale measurements of the chemistry of the atmosphere using the NASA DC-8 aircraft.
 Flights span the Pacific and Atlantic Oceans, nearly pole-to-pole, in continuous profiling mode, covering remote regions that receive long-range inputs of pollution from expanding industrial economies.
 The payload has proven instruments for in situ measurements of reactive and long-lived gases, diagnostic chemical tracers, and aerosol size, number, and composition, plus spectrally resolved solar radiation and meteorological parameters.